DarkLeopard/days-selector-component/README.md

 # days-selector-component

+**JS Framework:** Angular

+**Tested:** Angular 8, Ionic Framework

+**Required:** Angular, Angular Forms, *optional Ionic Framework*

+HTML and SCSS use Ionic Framework.
+If you want to use without Ionic, rewrite the template.

 Days selector on binary actions.
-Use Angular + angular forms + Ionic Framework (ionic only in html + scss, ts can be used without).